-You may have recently received a letter in the mail from us telling the story of Connie and Lucky and how Connie was able to get free vaccinations for Lucky at our wellness clinic.
+If you follow Pet Community Center, you may have heard the story of Connie and Lucky and how Connie was able to get free vaccinations for Lucky at our wellness clinic.

 We love that we can help people and pets in financial need like Connie and Lucky.
 But for every pet that makes to the clinic, we know there are many more that aren’t receiving the care they need.
 This isn’t due to lack of love from the pet owner, but a lack of luxuries many of us take for granted.